dabreadman/dsc-firestore-tut/README.md

 ### Get documents inside a collection

-This gets all the documents inside `todos` collection.
+This statement gets all the documents inside the `todos` collection.

 ```javascript
 db.collection("todos")